slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'It is easier to forgive an enemy than to forgive a friend.' -- William Blake*

 > *'When you're in jail, a good friend will be trying to bail you out.
-A best friend will be in the cell next to you saying, 'Damn, that was fun'.' -- Groucho Marx*
+A best friend will be in the cell next to you saying, «Damn, that was fun».' -- Groucho Marx*

 <!--
 , “If you don’t say what you think then you kill your unborn self.
 When you have something to say, silence is a lie.”- Jordan Peterson*